herpingdo/pc/USAGE.md

 s: Show the stack.
 S: Swap the top two stack elements.

-Everything else is considered a number, and pushed onto the stack as one.
+Everything else is considered a C `double`, and pushed onto the stack as one.
 EOF (^D) exits.